-Table 3 illustrates that OCHA will eliminate the FY 2017-18 excess surplus amount with a portion of the FY 2019-20 administrative expenses and expenditures for additional encumbered and designated projects.
-Since the excess surplus is anticipated to be expended by June 30, 2021, the law does not require that OCHA will have to transfer the remaining funds over to HCD for expenditure pursuant to the Multifamily Housing Program or the Joe Serna, Jr. Farmworker Housing Grant Program.
+Table 3 illustrates that OCHA eliminated the FY 2018-19 excess surplus amount with a portion of the FY 2020-21 administrative expenses.
+Since the excess surplus is anticipated to be expended by June 30, 2022, the law does not require that OCHA transfer the remaining funds over to HCD for expenditure pursuant to the Multifamily Housing Program or the Joe Serna, Jr. Farmworker Housing Grant Program.